 We recommend the stamp listings in the Stanley Gibbons “Ireland” catalogue, also the excellent “Hibernian Handbook and Catalogue of The Postage Stamps of Ireland” which includes the Political and Propaganda stamps, Essays and Trials, Varieties and Errors and excellent information on the 1922 overprints amongst much else.

-We offer Ireland stamps and Ireland stamp collections, complete sets, errors & varieties, proofs, essays, postal history and covers including first day covers for this area.
-Philatelists should regularly visit this page as our auction lots constantly change so whether you are searching for rare stamps from Ireland, classic stamps, postmarks & cancellations, specialised collections, estate boxes and anything related to Ireland stamp collecting and filling your stamp albums – just keep your eye on us!
+We offer Ireland stamps and Ireland stamp collections, complete sets, errors and varieties, proofs, essays, postal history and covers including first day covers for this area.
+Philatelists should regularly visit this page as our auction lots constantly change so whether you are searching for rare stamps from Ireland, classic stamps, postmarks and cancellations, specialised collections, estate boxes and anything related to Ireland stamp collecting and filling your stamp albums – just keep your eye on us!